Dora Maar au Chat

-Dora Maar au Chat (English: Dora Maar with Cat) is an oil on canvas painting by Pablo Picasso.
-It was painted in 1941 and depicts Dora Maar, (original name Henriette Theodora Markovitch) the artist's lover, seated on a chair with a small cat perched on her shoulders.
+Dora Maar au Chat (English: Dora Maar with Cat) is an oil-on-canvas painting by Pablo Picasso.
+It was painted in 1941 and depicts Dora Maar (original name Henriette Theodora Markovitch), the artist's lover, seated on a chair with a small cat perched on her shoulders.
 The painting is listed as one of the most expensive paintings, after achieving a price of $95 million at Sotheby's on 3 May 2006.
-It is currently the sixth highest selling painting by Picasso.
+It is currently the sixth-highest-selling painting by Picasso.

 Background

 The canvas is one of many portraits of Dora Maar painted by Pablo Picasso over their nearly decade-long relationship.
 Their relationship began when Picasso met Maar on the set of Jean Renoir's film Le Crime de Monsieur Lange, where she was working as a movie photographer.
-They were formally introduced by a French Surrealist poet named Paul Éluard.
+They were formally introduced by the French Surrealist poet Paul Éluard.
 Picasso fell in love with the 29-year-old Maar at the age of 55 and the couple began living together.
-Picasso was drawn to Maar not only for her beauty, but also for her intellect and artistic nature.
-Like Picasso, Maar was an artist, photographer and poet.
+Picasso was drawn to Maar not only for her beauty but also for her intellect and artistic nature.
+Like Picasso, Maar was an artist, photographer, and poet.
 She shared Picasso's political views and also spoke Spanish.
 Their relationship was intensely passionate and tempestuous and she challenged Picasso both intellectually and artistically.
 Maar assisted Picasso with his artwork, particularly during his creation of Guernica, which she documented with photographs.

-This painting was made during the year 1941, at the beginning of World War II.
+This painting was made in 1941, at the beginning of World War II.
 Picasso had already painted Maar many times before creating this painting.
 When the Nazis occupied France, the tension between Maar and Picasso increased, resulting in Picasso portraying Maar in a much more abstract way, sometimes depicting her in tears.